|Quick Facts: Human Resources Specialists|

 |Work Experience in a Related Occupation||None|

-Although human resources specialists are employed in nearly every industry, many are concentrated in employment services, working for staffing and human resources firms.
-Some travel extensively to attend job fairs, visit college campuses, and meet with applicants.
-Most work full time.
+Human resources specialists generally work in offices.
+Some, particularly recruitment specialists, travel extensively to attend job fairs, visit college campuses, and meet with applicants.
+Most human resources specialists work full time during regular business hours.

-Employment of human resources specialists is expected to grow 21 percent from 2010 to 2020, faster than the average for all occupations.
-Job opportunities should be good overall, especially in the employment services industry.
+Employment of human resources specialists is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
+Human resources specialists will be needed to handle increasingly complex employment laws and healthcare coverage options.
+Most growth is projected to be in the employment services industry.

 Compare the job duties, education, job growth, and pay of human resources specialists with similar occupations.